DUI and DWI Overview

 What it means to be charged with a DUI (driving under the influence of drugs or alcohol) or DWI (driving while intoxicated).

-Each state has its own definition of driving under the influence.
+Besides using different names, states have different definitions for drunk and drugged driving offenses.
 These definitions inform drivers of exactly what's illegal and outline what prosecutors must prove to get a DUI conviction in court.

-But the DUI laws of all states follow the same basic structure and require proof that the person was operating a vehicle and under the influence.
+Whether they use DUI, DWI, or another name, the laws of all states follow the same basic structure and require proof that the person was operating a vehicle and under the influence.
 However, these two parts of a DUI charge aren't always as straightforward as they appear.

 Operating a Vehicle

-The DUI laws of some states—including California—make it illegal to "drive" while under the influence.
-In other words, to be convicted, the motorist must have actually had the vehicle in motion.
+Some state DUI laws—including California's—make it illegal to "drive" while under the influence.
+In other words, to be convicted, the motorist must have actually put the vehicle in motion.

 However, the DUI laws of most states—like in Nebraska—not only prohibit driving but also "being in actual physical control" of a vehicle while under the influence.
 Under this definition, you can get a DUI even if your vehicle never actually moves.
+In some states, operation can include sitting in the driver's seat with the keys accessible and the engine off.
 The specifics of state laws differ.
 But the aim of these laws is to allow law enforcement to arrest an impaired motorist who hasn't yet put the car in gear but is in a position to do so.

 Under the Influence